isaac-sim/IsaacLab/docs/source/setup/faq.rst

 These environments have been designed to display the capabilities of the underlying simulators and provide a starting point to understand what is possible with the simulators for robot learning.
 These environments can be used for benchmarking but are not designed for developing and testing custom environments and algorithms.
-This is where Orbit comes in.
+This is where Isaac Lab comes in.

-Orbit :cite:`mittal2023orbit` is built on top of Isaac Sim to provide a unified and flexible framework for robot learning that exploits latest simulation technologies.
+Isaac Lab :cite:`mittal2023orbit` is built on top of Isaac Sim to provide a unified and flexible framework for robot learning that exploits latest simulation technologies.
 It is designed to be modular and extensible, and aims to simplify common workflows in robotics research (such as RL, learning from demonstrations, and motion planning).
 While it includes some pre-built environments, sensors, and tasks, its main goal is to